Zorziel/Dark-Gold/README.md

 ## Description
 Should be easier on the eyes than some of the other dark themes..

+<b>UPDATE - 2021-07-13 - Version 3.8:</b> Added popup_border color to remove the light-gray border on some popups and menus that were added in Firefox 90.0

 <b>UPDATE - 2021-07-05 - Version 3.7:</b> Tweaked tab_line color again.
 This time it actually does highlight the current tab better than before.